(See 2011’s updated list here).

 Ian Fleming’s James Bond character (in the books) didn’t drink martinis, shaken or otherwise.
 He drank Talisker.
 This hard-edged, hard-water, rocky malt is heavy on the testosterone and not for the fainthearted.
 Plus, who doesn’t want to feel like 007?
 As one of Diageo’s Classic Malts series, it’s also gaining in International exposure.

 A Scotch book such as Michael Jackson’s (no, not that one) seminal Michael Jackson’s Complete Guide to Single Malt Scotch is another great gift, as is a set of Glencairn Whisky Glasses.
-Personally, I like to gift a bottle of Scotch with a pair of simple, inexpensive rocks (double or old fashioned) glasses since that’s how I drink mine.
+Personally, I like to gift a bottle of bourbon or rye with a pair of simple, inexpensive rocks (double or old fashioned) glasses for making Old Fashioneds.

 I’m sure I left out some excellent gift ideas from this list, but remember that a gift of almost any Single Malt will be very appreciated.
 Another tip if you can’t decide: Take your gift recipient to a well-stocked bar and hold a small tasting (or host one at your home from your own collection), and talk about the Scotches.
 Your friend is sure to have a favorite, and now you know the perfect gift!
 Happy Holidays from The Scotch Noob!